 OverviewHistory of MirroCraft

-Mirro Aluminum Company of Manitowoc, Wisconsin first began production of aluminum boats in 1956.
+Mirro Aluminum Company of Manitowoc, Wisconsin first began manufacturing aluminum boats in 1956.
 Marketed under the name of MirroCraft, the original line offered a series of quality boats for recreational fishing and pleasure.
 Gradually, as demand grew, the boat line was expanded to include boats from 10-19 feet in length with varying inside configurations and features.

 In 1982 several employees of Mirro Aluminum purchased the aluminum boat business from Mirro and relocated the operation from Manitowoc, WI to Gillett, WI.
 As a result, the name of the company was changed to Northport, Inc. However, the trade name of MirroCraft was retained.
 The company remained under that ownership until 2003 when the owners of Weeres pontoons in St. Cloud, MN bought MirroCraft.
 The company remained in Gillett, WI, but was renamed Northport Corp. of St. Cloud.